 - Hub student help

-All your module content and activities will be found from a menu item called either Module Content, or something similar, created by your tutor.
+All your module content and activities will be added by your tutor.
 You may also find other menu items linking to specific module material or activities.

 You should also find a link to the Module Timetable which will allow you to view your module timetable for the current week or for the complete Semester.

-The homepage of each module may be changed by the tutor but in many cases you will find that the homepage is entitled Student Notifications.
+The homepage of each module may be changed by the tutor.

 ^ to top

-In Hub@QMU all modules will have an assignment drop-box set up which can be accessed through the menu link to Assignments.
-The assignment drop-boxes are set up and administered by the school office, and not by the tutor for that module.
-In addition to a link to the Assignment drop-box, you will see a link to the QMU Assessment Regulations.
+In Hub modules will have an assignment drop-box set up which can be accessed through the menu link to Assessments.
+The assignment dropboxes are set up and administered by the School Office, and not by the tutor for that module.
+In addition to a link to the Assignment dropbox, you will see a link to the QMU Assessment Regulations.

-Please note: To ensure any submitted file can be opened by tutors and the School Office staff, students are requested to minimise the length of the filenames of files being submitted to assignment dropboxes.
+Please note: To ensure any submitted file can be successfully submitted, students are requested to minimise the length of the filenames.
 We recommend filenames take the following format:

 In many cases you will receive feedback on your assignments through your module in the Hub.